lukassnoek/nilearn-stats-tutorial/README.md

-# nistats-tutorial
+# nilearn-stats-tutorial
-Beginner Nistats tutorial.
+Beginner Nilearn tutorial for statistical analyses.

 ## Getting started
 You can either run this tutorial on your own computer locally or online through binder.